 How do you teach the standard curriculum in the reduced time available?
 How do you keep the attention of students remotely?
 How do you enrich the students’ knowledge and excite their curiosity in a remote environment?

 Many teachers adapted to teaching online by moving their classroom style engagement to Zoom, Microsoft teams or one of the other web meeting platforms.

 It took some time to adapt to these new technologies, but soon most teachers became proficient in remote teaching through web meeting tools.

 However, are we providing the right teaching experience through that approach?
 How can we make better use of technology to enrich the student experience and make it easier for teachers?
 How can we teach real-world education remotely?

 We’ll give you some tips to do just that.

 Schools of the future will deploy these 5 tips in their standard curriculum.
 However, you can start applying these in your online teaching techniques and be better prepared for the future.

 1- Record your lectures for remote viewing

 Record some of your class lectures at your own pace and send them to the students so they can watch them at their own pace remotely.
-This will allow the students to take their time in reviewing or repeating the videos several times until they understand them.
+The specialist of Essay Tigers claims that this will allow the students to take their time in reviewing or repeating the videos several times until they understand them.